The short answer

 - Tuck away or cover electrical cords (cats chew).
 Use cord protectors or cable raceways.

 - Remove or relocate toxic plants.
-Lilies are deadly to cats — even pollen can kill.
-Also: tulips, daffodils, sago palm, philodendrons, monstera, pothos.
+Lilies are deadly to cats.
+Even pollen can kill.
+The ASPCA toxic plants list covers the others worth removing: tulips, daffodils, sago palm, philodendrons, monstera, and pothos.

 - Secure cleaning supplies, antifreeze, and medications behind closed doors.